Bwc9876/QuickWheel/README.md

         <li>Name Color: The color of the name of items and folders</li>
         <li>Cursor Color: The color of the cursor that shows the currently selected item or folder</li>
     </ol>
+    <h3>Resetting appearance settings</h3>
+    <p>If you mess something up in the appearance settings, you can reset them by navigating to System, and then reset appearance settings</p>
     <h1>
         The following icons were used from other sources:
     </h1>